Jump to main content

 3 Results

-Depending on the objective of the tests, the finite life or infinite life strength of the tested materials or components can be determined.
-Depending on the applied stress amplitudes and mean stresses, fractures occur in the finite life range or run-outs in the infinite life range, which is defined by the selected limit number of load cycles and for metals is generally at 5·106 load cycles.
-Statistical evaluation can also be carried out with a corresponding number of specimens.
-Woehler curves can be created from the determined finite and infinite life values.
-In turn, complete finite and infinite life diagrams can be obtained from several Woehler curves determined at different mean stresses.
+The finite or infinite life strength of the tested materials or components can be determined depending on the objective of the tests.
+Fractures occur in the finite life range or run-outs occur in the infinite life range depending on the applied stress amplitudes and mean stresses.
+The infinite life range is defined by the selected limit number of load cycles, which for metals is generally 5·10⁶ load cycles.
+A statistical evaluation can also be carried out using a sufficient number of specimens.
+Wöhler curves can be created from the determined finite and infinite life values.
+Complete finite and infinite life diagrams can then be obtained from several Woehler curves determined at different mean stresses.

 Material strength investigation